Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Results

 \paragraph{\underline{Theme N3: Diminished Author Credibility and Expertise} (144 responses)}

-This was the largest negative theme.
-Here, participants questioned the author's credibility and expertise upon learning of AI's role.
-They expressed distrust in the content, as one participant noted: \textit{It seemed like AI explained most of the reasoning, so I found it hard to trust the author.
+This was the most prevalent negative theme.
+Participants questioned the author's credibility and expertise upon learning of AI's role, expressing distrust in the content.
+As one participant noted: \textit{It seemed like AI explained most of the reasoning, so I found it hard to trust the author.
 It's better to limit AI use to just making the writing clearer''} (\textit{Act}: Explore, \textit{AIRatio}: 30\%).
-In some cases, the AI's perceived competence overshadowed the human's: \textit{``I got the sense that AI handled some of the more technical parts...
+In some cases, the perceived competence of the AI overshadowed that of the human: \textit{``I got the sense that AI handled some of the more technical parts...
 I was surprised by how intelligent the AI was, enough to actually change my impression of the writer''} (\textit{Act}: Describe, \textit{AIRatio}: 50\%).
-This theme reveals a key tension: while participants see value in using AI for information gathering, they grow skeptical of the author’s diligence and expertise when AI’s role seems too substantial, especially if they suspect a lack of fact-checking: \textit{``Using AI to obtain specialized information is very effective, but since it’s unclear whether the author has actually verified that information, it becomes very difficult to trust their judgment''} (\textit{Act}: Describe, \textit{AIRatio}: 80\%).
+This theme reveals a key tension: while participants see value in using AI for information gathering, they grow skeptical of the author’s diligence and expertise when the role of AI appears too substantial, particularly if they suspect a lack of fact-checking.
+One participant remarked: \textit{``Using AI to obtain specialized information is very effective, but since it’s unclear whether the author has actually verified that information, it becomes very difficult to trust their judgment''} (\textit{Act}: Describe, \textit{AIRatio}: 80\%).
 This suggests that when AI is perceived to contribute core knowledge, it can undermine the author's perceived competence.

 \paragraph{\underline{Theme N4: Inappropriate Contexts for Using AI} (82 responses)}

 Participants felt that AI was simply inappropriate for certain communicative acts, particularly those with strong social and emotional stakes.
 This sentiment was most common for acts like \textit{Convince} (25 occurrences) and \textit{Interact} (29 occurrences).
 For example, regarding an apology letter, a participant wrote: \textit{"If someone uses AI, even just a little, to write an apology letter, I can’t help but question whether it’s truly sincere.
 For that reason, I rated their trustworthiness and sincerity lower"} (\textit{Act}: Convince, \textit{AIRatio}: 10\%).
 Similarly, for a letter of encouragement, another stated, \textit{"I didn’t need a long letter written with AI — I just wanted some words of encouragement in their own voice"} (\textit{Act}: Interact, \textit{AIRatio}: 30\%).
 This theme strongly suggests that in emotionally and relationally significant contexts, AI authorship is often perceived as a violation of social expectations.